 How many of you have stopped watching Fox News because Rupert Murdoch had a little fundraising breakfast for Hillary?

-How many of you have stopped watching Fox because Rupert goes to Clinton's little circle, you know what, here, to raise and fleece money from people for uh for hunger around the world.
+How many of you have stopped watching Fox because Rupert goes to Clinton's little circle, you know what, here, to raise and fleece money from people for hunger around the world?

 You agreed to come on, sir.

-Set this meeting up because you're gonna get a lot of criticism from your v.
+Set this meeting up because you're going to get a lot of criticism from your view.

 He is as much a kook fringe lib as everybody else out there in their blogosphere is what this means.